openwisp/openwisp-docs/user/configure-device.rst

 `openwisp-config <https://github.com/openwisp/openwisp-config>`_ on a device which supports `OpenWRT <https://openwrt.org/>`_ or `LEDE <https://lede-project.org>`_.

-For simplicity, we will be installing it in a Virtual Machine running `LEDE <https://lede-project.org>`_, an OpenWRT-based Linux OS.
+If you don't have a physical device available but you still want to try out OpenWISP, you can use a Virtual Machine running `LEDE <https://lede-project.org>`_, an OpenWRT-based Linux OS.

 1. Install OpenWISP2
 --------------------